Legal-DAO/Consensus-Referendum-on-Crypto-Privacy/Draft of Voting Questions.md

 **Background information**
 > Suggested topics for consideration/discussion
 > - The underlying technology of the crypto world is the distributed ledger technology represented by the blockchain.
-Blockchain cannot guarantee complete anonymity , and thus leads to the risk of  personal information leakage.
+Blockchain cannot guarantee complete anonymity, and thus leads to the risk of  personal information leakage.
  Whether your real identity is exposed during  on-chain interactions depends on following factors:

-1. Do the on-chain data contain information that could be used to identify an individual,such as user's name?
+1. Do the on-chain data contain information that could be used to identify an individual, such as user's name?
 If the on-chain data is merely about the transaction, then it cannot be used to identify an individual without being associated with other data.

 2. Could the on-chain data be associated with other data to identify an individual?
 For instance, some on-chain data demonstrate the transaction of a person.
 Meanwhile, that person mentions the transaction on social media.
 Therefore, the blockchain analysis tools that associate the information on the chain with those on social media could reveal the real identity of this person.

 In general, information that does not contain the identity cannot be used to identify the specific individual without being associated with other information.

 ### 1.3 As you know, when you are using Metamask to register an Ethereum account, a private key and a corresponding public key will be generated for you.
-The public key is stored publicly on the blockchain , while the private key is stored on your device.
+The public key is stored publicly on the blockchain, while the private key is stored on your device.
 Do you think your public key should be protected as privacy?

 A. Yes